-Our integrity program has, as one of its key components, a strong training and communications component.
+Our Global Integrity Program has a strong training and communications component.
 Here you will learn more about our e-learnings, our face-to-face trainings, communications activities, and the key messages in those communications.
-Additionally, you will find the link to the ABB Integrity Culture and Risk Survey performed by KPMG.

 ABB’s technology makes a major contribution to businesses and communities around the world.
-It is not, however, only what we do, but how we do it, which will determine our reputation with our stakeholders and ensure our continued success.
+It is not, however, only what we do, but how we do it, which determines our reputation with our stakeholders and our level of continued success.